(Post revised and updated on August 25th, 2021)

 - Usage of different muscles in the body

-- Helps with employees staying engaged and focused
+- Helps employees to stay engaged and focused

 - Helps break the cycle of sedentary behavior that can happen when sitting at a desk for multiple hours in a day